 Lighting is another variable over which you can gain some control.
 First, if possible, choose a bright day to shoot outdoors.
 Bright overcast days -- which sounds like an oxymoron, but they do exist -- are best.
 Also, a handheld flash will provide better results than the camera's built-in flash because you should have more control over it.

-If you're ready to take out your camera and try macro nature photography yourself, but still want to learn more, visit some of the links on the next page.
+If you're ready to take out your camera and try macro nature photography yourself, but still want to learn more, visit some of the links below.